FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Workpiece
 ~~~~~~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Initial - Base - Coordinate", click "Workpiece" to enter the workpiece coordinates interface.
+Under the menu bar of "Initial" -> "Base" -> "Coordinate", click "Workpiece" to enter the workpiece coordinates interface.
 Workpiece coordinates can realize the modification, clearing and application of workpiece coordinates.
 There are 15 numbers in the drop-down list of the workpiece coordinate system, select the corresponding coordinate system (wobjcoord0~
 wobjcoord14), and then the corresponding coordinate value will be displayed in the "Coordinate System Coordinates" below.
 After selecting a certain coordinate system, click the "Apply" button, and the currently used workpiece coordinate system will change to the selected coordinates, as shown in figure below.

 .. image:: base/006.png